Trams in Munich: Class T

 In May 2014, MVG announced a prequalification procedure in which interested manufacturers can submit vehicle designs to the proposals.
 Due to the increasing ridership, trams were tendered to be able to operate in multiple, reaching a total length of 48 meters.
 The double traction trains, which are to consist of two coupled tramways, should provide space for 270 passengers.
 However, for these trains to be able to travel, the stops still need to be extended.
 The trams were expected to join the Munich fleet in 2017.
 In October 2015, MVG finally commissioned 22 more Avenio trams from Siemens.
 Nine two-car and three-car trams were ordered, which can be coupled with each other.
 Four four-car trams also have been ordered.
 The contract also includes an option for up to 124 further trams.
 The 22 new trams will be delivered from mid-2017.

 Network

-As of 2012, the Munich tram network comprises thirteen daytime routes and four night routes.
+As of 2025, the Munich tram network comprises twelve daytime routes and four night routes.
 The tram network totals 79 km of route length, including 55 km of segregated tram lane, with 165 stops.

 The network is standard gauge track and configured to allow a maximum body width of 2.3 m.
 It is electrified using overhead lines at 750 VDC.
 As all Munich trams are single ended, facilities for turning trams, such as turning loops or wye tracks, are provided at all termini and strategic intermediate points.